eosbase/angular6-eosjs/README.md

 Modify `services/eos.service.ts` so it imports eosjs and the environment and exposes a class variable called eos that's populated by its constructor through eosjs using the environment blockchainUrl.

-## Create info component and use use the EosService in it
+## Create info component and use the EosService in it

 Create an `info` component:
 ```sh